turbinelabs/nonstdlib/README.md

 [gomock](https://github.com/golang/mock).

-Where possible, we mirror the stdlib package naming, though in practice, we commonly import packages with a tbn prefix for clarity, eg:
+Where possible, we mirror the stdlib package naming, though in practice, we commonly import packages with a tbn prefix for clarity, e.g.:

 ```go
 import (